-Buying a secondhand vehicle can often spark a level of fear or worry.
-With so many things to check and observe, how can you be sure that you’re making the right deal?
+It’s no hidden secret that purchasing a used vehicle can be a cost-effective option over buying a brand-new model, but it isn’t uncommon for the buying of a secondhand vehicle to spark a level of fear or worry.
+With so many things to check for, how can you be sure that you’re making the right deal, and that your choices won’t come back to haunt you?
 Allow us to lend a hand and provide you with a new wave of vehicle confidence with our ultimate secondhand car checklist.

 Leaks are often easy to spot but shouldn’t be something you hope to see.
 Start by taking a look at the ground underneath the vehicle.
 Marks of oil or grime will signal that the car has suffered from, or is currently experiencing, an oil leak, meaning that maintenance on the vehicle will be necessary.
 Leaks can also appear visible within the bonnet, such as antifreeze (identified as green, white or yellow liquid or staining) or gearbox fluid (identified as a darker red).